qpfiffer/qpfiffer.com/wiki/musings.markdown

 What would happen if that infrastructure collapsed?
 Do places like the New York Stock Exchange use something that could potentially be cut off?
 I can't imagine they would.
 Interesting to think about.
 Maybe.

+**Update:** Interestingly enough, [this article](http://arstechnica.com/security/2014/01/dos-attacks-that-took-down-big-game-sites-abused-webs-time-synch-protocol/) was posted recently concerning the abuse of NTP to take down several high profile websites.